JustBeingAbdi/OpenOuath/README.md

 OpenOuath is a Public Ouath Service available for you to use.

-OpenOuath only offers Github Ouath Currently, but more will come!
+OpenOuath only offers Github, Google and Facebook Ouath Currently, but more will come!

 ## Important Links